JodiWarren/JW-Upcoming-Event-Widget/README.txt

 Sorry!
 I really want to get to this very soon, but haven't had time yet.

+= How do I change the "Live in: " text? =

+Once again, apologies - you can't currently do so.
+You could edit the widget.js and the widget.php files for the time being.

 == Screenshots ==

 1. Here's the widget on the default TwentyTwelve theme.